wvallen/aggregatedfolds_live/src/posts/250823-the-monarch-compass.md

   traced the migration south; **Catalina Trail** and **Kenneth Brugger** then *found* the overwintering forests in Mexico.
 Observation is a signal processor; community is gain.
 - **Color**: The monarch’s **orange‑and‑black** is aposematic—a visual broadcast of chemical defense.
 A neon *do not eat*.
 - **Taste**: Milkweed’s **cardenolides** (Na⁺/K⁺‑ATPase inhibitors) often taste **bitter**.
 Predators learn quickly—sometimes only once.
 Bitterness is a molecule‑level stop sign.
 - **Field**: A light‑dependent **inclination compass** in the antennae couples ultraviolet/blue light to a magnetic bearing.
-Planet‑scale physics reduced to a heading.
+Planet‑scale physics reduced to a heading.</p>

 The science points toward a simple practice.
 Weak signals can direct a journey if the system is built to preserve and average them.
 Monarchs combine a clock and a field sensor and give each one the conditions it needs: blue light for cryptochrome, stable cycles for timekeeping, room in the nervous system to integrate the results.
 Guidance is rarely a single clue.
 It is a set that aligns often enough to act on.